toastsgithub/cloud-wrench/README.md

 Dev access localhost:3000 to get FE templates and request apis on 3001

+CAUTION: Node 17.4.0+ is required to run vite.

 ## Prod

 The FE is built into a bunch of html/js/css assets, put them on public/static dir,